-Early Columbia River Trading – The Tall Ships and Beyond
+®Early Columbia River Trading – The Pacific Graveyard and Beyond

 Solve the mystery of the thousands of poles jutting out of the water and sands of the Columbia River.
 Learn about the piers, canneries, docks, fish traps, jetty railroads and other structures which spawned them.
 If available, you might be able to view these from the Long Beach Trolley.
-Your delectable lunch is hand crafted with freshly baked bread from a local bakery…famous for their pastries!
+Your delectable lunch is handcrafted with freshly baked bread from a local bakery…famous for their pastries!
 Unbeknownst to most, the Columbia River had its own “Ellis Island”…and you will visit this famous or infamous site (the choice is up to you after your visit).
 Hear the stories of the thousands of immigrants that passed through these buildings.
-Late afternoon will bring you back to Long Beach for a walk along the Boardwalk, or shopping the retail stores and galleries, or maybe even taking an afternoon nap before your evening festivities.
-Dinner this evening will be a delight, not only the meal but the décor too.
-All ‘decked’ out in the nautical theme with historical photos and maps for your perusal.
+Late afternoon will bring you back to Long Beach for a walk along the Boardwalk, or to shop the retail stores and galleries, or maybe even take an afternoon nap before your evening festivities.
+Dinner this evening will be a delight, not only the meal but the simple but elegant décor too.

-“It was the finest view from the standpoint of scenic grandeur he had ever seen…” a quote from Electus Litchfield, the brilliant architect that helped raise the 125 foot column.
+“It was the finest view from the standpoint of scenic grandeur he had ever seen…” a quote from Electus Litchfield, the brilliant architect that helped raise the 125-foot column.
 Climb the stairs to the top for a view that is unparalleled!
-See the display of what a U.S. Coast Guard Cutter looks like in a 10 foot swell!
+See the display of what a U.S. Coast Guard Cutter looks like in a 10-foot swell!
 Hear the reasons why they call this the “Graveyard of the Pacific!”
-See the relics of the trading ships that plied this water in the late 1700’s, early 1800’s and traded with the Native Americans for their precious shells, baskets, and bead work!
+See the relics of the trading ships that plied this water in the late 1700’s, early 1800’s and traded with the Native Americans for their precious shells, baskets, and beadwork!
 Visit the mansion of one of the most influential citizens of Astoria.
 Captain Flavel was a noted bar pilot and a prominent businessman.
-In keeping with the Victorian theme, you will be taking your High Tea in another Victorian mansion, hosted by the owners of the Benjamin Young Inn Bed and Breakfast.
-At the next attraction, look for the display that includes a 1,000 year old hunting implement, Chinook and Clatsop Indian baskets, and on the second floor, “Vice and Virtue in Clatsop County: 1890 to Prohibition” exhibit.
+Enjoyed handcrafted brews with your lunch.
+At the next attraction, look for the display that includes a 1,000-year-old hunting implement, Chinook, and Clatsop Indian baskets, and on the second floor, “Vice and Virtue in Clatsop County: 1890 to Prohibition” exhibit.
 Enjoying your free time, make use of the Astoria Riverfront Trolley, or browse the unique shops and galleries.
 Dinner this evening will be right on the waterfront….excellent cuisine, locally owned, and be sure and save room for dessert!

-Day Four – South Bend, Raymond and Tokeland
+Day Four – South Bend, Raymond, and Tokeland “The Early Days”